CORE-SNU/MPC-PEARL/README.md

 ```
 python launch_experiment.py ./configs/Navigation_MPC.json
 ```
-You can modify hyperparameters of PEARL from `./configs/Navigation_MPC.json` and `./confings/default.py`.
-For details of each component refer to official implementation of [PEARL][PEARL].
+You can modify the hyperparameters of PEARL from `./configs/Navigation_MPC.json` and `./confings/default.py`.
+For details of each component, please refer to the official implementation of [PEARL][PEARL].

 Additional parameters introduced in our algorithm should be modified manually in `./rlkit/envs/navi_toy.py`.
 ```python